Alluysl/NineLives/README.md

 ### For players

-Warnings when the protection policies change
+Warnings when the protection policies – or armor sets – change
 - Still works if they were changed while they were away
 - Can be turned off (or back on) at their choosing

 ### Technical

-- Should – at the very worst – turn off if scoreboards are messed with
+- Detects if scoreboards or storage were broken and waits until a reload to run
 - Should recover from any damage on reload if not automatically
 - Detects incomplete runs if the remaining command count budget is very limited
+- Issues warning/error messages when an issue is detected, with steps to fix it